Camelcade/Perl5-IDEA/README.md

 #Perl5 plugin for IntellijIDEA - Camelcade

-This is my attempt to build aplugin for IDEA that will support Perl5 language.
+This is my attempt to build a plugin for IDEA that will support Perl5 language.

-I used Groovy IDEA plugin as an example.

 This project is currently in development, and if you want to participate - welcome.